Justbigmack/twitter-clone/README.md

 ## Testing

-I added some test files to the functionality that made most sense to me.
-I wanted to add some cypress tests and test the app e2e, but honestly, there isn't much to test, so I skipped that part.
+I added some tests to the store and also wrote some cypress tests.
+I didn't go for 100% test coverage, since testing practices and standards differ from company to company and I think this task is just meant to give you an impression of how I would approach something like that.

 ## What I would have done differently

 - State management: rxjs felt a little dated in terms of state management.
-I don't have much experience with exjs, so it is quite possible that I am just not aware of how to do that, but I didn't find a way to subscribe to individual item updates in the store.
-Instead of exjs subjects I would go for a library like Zustand that is much more predictable, requires way less boilerplate and provides automatic subscription.
+I don't have much experience with rxjs, so it is quite possible that I am just not aware of how to do that, but I didn't find a way to subscribe to individual item updates in the store.
+Instead of rxjs subjects I would go for a library like Zustand that is much more straightforward, requires way less boilerplate and provides automatic subscription.
 With functions written correctly, it is possible to significantly reduce propr drilling and some of the props I am passing wouldn't need passing + the components would actually rerender on their own.
 - Item fetching strategy: I would avoid adding items directly each x seconds, unless it is a business requirement, because it is quite expensive to rerender the list and filter it in real time.
 I would steer towards adding a button showing that there are new items that the user can fetch and clicking on it would fetch the items.
 Or something similar.

 ## General notes